Flight of the Phoenix (2004 film): Box office

 The film grossed $21,009,180 at the box office in the United States and another $14,012,317 outside the US, which brings the worldwide total of $35,021,497.
+The film's failure was partly due to its competition with Lemony Snicket's A Series of Unfortunate Events, Ocean's Twelve, and Meet the Fockers.

 Critical reaction

 On Rotten Tomatoes, Flight of the Phoenix holds an approval rating of 31% based on 118 reviews, with an average rating of 4.8/10.
 The site's critics consensus states: "What this update lacks in tension, it makes up for with generic action."
 On Metacritic, the film holds a weighted average score of 47 out of 100, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B−" on an A+ to F scale.

 The main criticism for the film was its similarity to the original.
 John Anderson from Newsday said, "if you've seen the original, there's absolutely no difference in what happens.
 And very little reason to check it out."
-Aerofiles, a non-commercial website focusing on North American aviation history, called the film "perhaps the worst remake ever of a classic film."
+Aviation fan site Aerofiles said Flight of the Phoenix was "perhaps the worst remake ever of a classic film."
 Stephen Holden of The New York Times said the film is a "rickety update of the far superior 1965 movie" that "throws in every cheap trick in the manual to pump up your heartbeat [and] is so manipulative that the involuntary jolts of adrenaline it produces make you feel like a fool."
 Roger Ebert of the Chicago Sun-Times gave the film two out of four stars, writing "I'm not recommending it for those who know the original, but it might work nicely enough for those who have not."

 The film did receive some praise.
 Scott Brown from Entertainment Weekly gave the film a B grade, saying "refreshingly, it's actually about action, albeit arbitrary action, and how it defines us and keeps us alive."
 Kevin Thomas of the Los Angeles Times gave the film four stars out of five, calling it "a worthy remake."